 The best analogy for understanding containers is a shipping container.
-That’s why the majority of all container articles and blogs, you see a photo of a shipping container – including this one.
-I’m sure you’ve seen the transport of those big steel shipping containers.
-(I’ve also seen some “off-the-grid-type” people using them to build houses and swimming pool.)
+That’s why the majority of all container articles and blog posts show a photo of a shipping container.
+We’re sure you’ve seen the transport of those big steel shipping containers.
+(We’ve also seen some people use them to build houses and swimming pools.)
 The shipping industry standardized on a consistent size container.
 Now, the same container can move from a ship to a train to a truck without unloading the cargo.
 The container contents do not matter.

 Are containers the same thing as microservices?

 Once you start diving into containers, it’s impossible to avoid reading about microservices.
 (No, microservices are not those tiny cars you step on in the dark.
 Those are Micro Machines.
-Maybe I’m dating myself?)
+Maybe we’re dating ourselves?)
 Microservices is an architectural style.
 A microservices architecture structures an application by using as a collection of loosely coupled services, which deliver specific business capabilities.
 Containers help make it happen.

-About ten years ago, Netflix was one of the first to begin using containers extensively.
+More than ten years ago, Netflix was one of the first companies to begin using containers extensively.
 They rewrote the applications that ran their entire video service by using a microservices architecture.
-Netflix estimates that it employs around 700 microservices to control each of the many functions that make up Netlifx.
+In 2017, Netflix estimated that it employed around 700 microservices to control each of the many functions that make up its service.
 Let’s look at a few (not all 700):